crosstheages/public-data/patch-notes.md

 `Upcoming`

+Changes

+- Rewards
+  - Reward chest unlocker slots #4 to #6 are now available depending on the presale pack you opened until the end of the EA.
+In the GA, they will be available by buying an item in the Shop (Shop Passes).
+  - Reward chest can now be converted to Trisel instead of being opened at a rate of 1h = 10 Trisel.
+It means you will not get the cards inside it but Trisel in exchange, this feature is available after the time needed to unlock.
+All slots (including the free #1 to #3) are eligible for this convert mechanism.
+  - Considering we added the reward chest convert feature and that Shop Passes give 3 more unlock slots, there will not be a new daily mission for Shop Passes owners as it is now backed into the convert mechanism.
+  - Reward, Daily and Weekly chest can now reward foil cards.
 - Cards
   - Honora & Hannibal is now correctly displayed as Special Rare (was Rare before).
   - Hanzo & ValRed is now correctly displayed as Rare (was Uncommon before).

+## 0.2.3 Hotfix 1

+`2022-11-01 23:30 UTC`

+Changes

+- Missions
+  - Added a new mission (both with daily and weekly objectives), its objective is related to the amount of cards captured during ranked duels.
+  - Added 3 new weekly missions (total is now 24).
+Win and Capture X in a single turn T1 and T2 now rewards half completion %.
+It means you need to do at maximum 23 of the 24 missions available to unlock weekly T3.
+Also you now have +240 Trisel per week that way.
+  - Update various objectives.

+Fixes

+- Duels
+  - Matchmaking conditions are now correctly checked for both players.
+- Crafting
+  - Field cards now correctly require 10 cards to be merged like other uncommon cards.
+- Missions
+  - Capture X in a single turn advancement now only shows you 0 / X until you complete it.

 ## 0.2.3 Patch